ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 * shortestPath(int src, int dest)- Calculate the shortest path starting from src and ending with dest

 * TSP(List<Integer> targets)- computes a relatively short path which visit each node in the targets List- using a greedy algorithm

+## GUI:
+we used StdDraw class that Princeton University created. here the original class: https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java.html we match StdDraw to support a graph GUI window with the several options:
+1. save the graph as a photo or as a Serializable file.
+2. load a graph from the file system.
+3. run some algorithm on the graph. (isConnected, shortestPath , TSP)
+4. add/remove vertex, add/remove edge, create new graph , clear selected vertexs